iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 ## Creating and Editing WorkspaceDbs with WorkspaceEditor

 `WorkspaceDb`s are always created and modified by administrators rather than users, using the `WorkspaceEditor` utility (see its `README.md` for details.)
-To edit a WorkspaceDb, administrators must first obtain a writeable sasToken from the container authority.

 #### WorkspaceContainer Locks

+To edit a WorkspaceDb, administrators must first obtain authorization in the form of a writeable `sasToken` from the container authority.
+Additionally, there may only be one editor *per container* at the same time.
+This is enforced via the *write-lock* for WorkspaceContainers.
+The `WorkspaceEditor` utility has a command `acquireLock` that acquires the write-lock for a WorkspaceContainer.
+The `acquireLock` command must be executed before any other editing commands may be performed, and will fail if another user has already obtained the write-lock.

+All changes to `WorkspaceDb`s are performed locally and are not visible to users until the `releaseLock` command is executed.
+The `releaseLock` command pushes all changes to the cloud before it releases the write-lock.

+> Note the write-lock is per-WorkspaceContainer, not per-WorkspaceDb.
+Locking a WorkspaceContainer implicitly locks all `WorkspaceDb`s within it.

 #### WorkspaceDb Versions

+The WorkspaceEditor enforces that `WorkspaceDb`s always have a version number associated with them within a `WorkspaceContainer` (by default, the initial version is marked "1.0.0").
+WorkspaceDb version numbers follow the [semver versioning](https://semver.org/) rules.
+To modify an existing WorkspaceDb within a `WorkspaceContainer`, administrators must (with the write-lock held) make a new version using the `versionDb` command.
+New versions may be of type "patch", "minor", or "major", depending on its impact to users.
+When the write-lock is released, the newly edited version of the WorkspaceDb becomes immutable and may never be changed again.
+This way old or archived projects may continue to refer to consistent workspace data without risk.

+By specifying an acceptable [version range](https://docs.npmjs.com/cli/v6/using-npm/semver#ranges) in `workspace/databases` Settings, administrators can control when, how, and if users see updates to workspace resources.